REST API source concepts

 }

-A JSON path dynamic value indicates to the Coveo crawler where to find the desired information.
-Just like a URL leads to a specific page in a website, a JSON path is akin to an address.
-So, when building your source JSON configuration, you must make calls to the web application of which you want to index the content.
-In the JSON response, you’ll see how the desired data is labeled and organized, and you will then be able to use this information to direct the Coveo crawler to the data you want to retrieve.
+To build your source JSON configuration, you must make the API calls that you want Coveo to make to retrieve your content.
+In the JSON responses, you’ll see how the desired data is organized and labeled, and you’ll then use this information to direct the Coveo crawler to the data you want to retrieve.

 {